rerun-io/rerun/docs/content/concepts/entity-component.md

 ### Adding custom data

-Although both the SDKs' archetype objects and the space view are based on the same archetype definition (and are actually implemented using code that is automatically generated based on that definition), they both operate on arbitrary collection of components.
+Although both the SDKs' archetype objects and the view are based on the same archetype definition (and are actually implemented using code that is automatically generated based on that definition), they both operate on arbitrary collection of components.
 Neither the SDKs nor the Viewer enforce or require that an entity should contain a *specific* set of component.
 The Rerun Viewer will display any data in a generic form, but its space views will only work on sets of components it can make sense of.

 Your entity could have any number of additional components as well.
 This isn't a problem.
-Any components that aren't relevant to the scene that the space view is drawing are safely ignored.
+Any components that aren't relevant to the scene that the view is drawing are safely ignored.
 Also, Rerun even allows you to log your own set of components, bypassing archetypes altogether.

 In Python, the [rr.AnyValues](https://ref.rerun.io/docs/python/stable/common/custom_data/#rerun.AnyValues) helper object can be used to add custom component(s) to an archetype: